Paramagnetic phases of strongly correlated ultracold fermions coupled to an optical cavity: Introduction

-In the fermionic case, extended Hubbard models have been widely used to investigate strongly correlated electrons in solids, where the Coulomb interaction is only partially screened.~The extended Hubbard model with nearest-neighbor interactions has been studied using a variety of techniques, including among others, Hartree–Fock mean-field \cite{micnas1988superconductivity,micnas1990superconductivity,chattopadhyay1997phase, rosciszewski2003charge}, coherent potential approximation \cite{hoang2002coherent}, variational cluster approach \cite{aichhorn2004charge}, exact diagonalization \cite{calandra2002metal, merino2005quantum, fratini2009unconventional}, the two-particle self-consistent approach \cite{davoudi2006nearest}, Monte Carlo simulations \cite{hirsch1984charge,lin1986condensation,dagotto1994superconductivity}, density-matrix renormalization group \cite{vojta1999charge,vojta2001phase}, and dynamical mean-field theory (DMFT) \cite{pietig1999reentrant,tong2004charge,camjayi2008coulomb,amaricci2010extended,merino2013emergent,kapcia2017doping} and its extensions \cite{merino2007nonlocal,ayral2013screening,ayral2013screening,huang2014extended,hafermann2014collective,van2014beyond,terletska2017charge,terletska2018charge}.~Of particular relevance to our study are the DMFT results of Refs.~\cite{pietig1999reentrant,kapcia2017doping}.~In \cite{pietig1999reentrant}, the extended Hubbard model with nearest-neighbor interactions on a Bethe lattice was studied at quarter filling, where reentrant behavior was found: increasing temperature drives a transition from a homogeneous Fermi liquid to a density-wave phase.~Later, \cite{kapcia2017doping} analyzed the same model at general filling and demonstrated that at half filling the system exhibits a region of metastability between Fermi-liquid, Mott-insulating, and density-wave solutions obtained within DMFT.~The realization of cavity-mediated long-range interactions in ultracold Fermi gases coupled to an optical cavity opens up the possibility of observing similar physics in a different setting.
+In the fermionic case, extended Hubbard models have been widely used to describe strongly correlated electrons in solids, where the Coulomb interaction is only partially screened.~Considering nearest-neighbor interactions, this model has been investigated using a variety of techniques, including among others, Hartree-Fock mean-field \cite{micnas1988superconductivity,micnas1990superconductivity,chattopadhyay1997phase, rosciszewski2003charge}, coherent potential approximation \cite{hoang2002coherent}, variational cluster approach \cite{aichhorn2004charge}, exact diagonalization \cite{calandra2002metal, merino2005quantum, fratini2009unconventional}, the two-particle self-consistent approach \cite{davoudi2006nearest}, Monte Carlo simulations \cite{hirsch1984charge,lin1986condensation,dagotto1994superconductivity}, density-matrix renormalization group \cite{vojta1999charge,vojta2001phase}, and dynamical mean-field theory (DMFT) \cite{pietig1999reentrant,tong2004charge,camjayi2008coulomb,amaricci2010extended,merino2013emergent,kapcia2017doping} and its extensions \cite{merino2007nonlocal,ayral2013screening,ayral2013screening,huang2014extended,hafermann2014collective,van2014beyond,terletska2017charge,terletska2018charge}.~At quarter filling these models are particularly relevant, as they capture the interplay between charge order and superconductivity observed in layered molecular crystals such as bis-(ethylenedithia-tetrathiafulvalene) (BEDT-TTF) \cite{merino2001superconductivity,mckenzie2001charge,merino2007nonlocal}.~Using standard DMFT on a Bethe lattice, Ref.~\cite{pietig1999reentrant} demonstrated that nearest-neighbor repulsion leads to reentrant behavior in the transition from a homogeneous metallic phase to a charge-ordered phase upon increasing temperature.~More recently, Ref.~\cite{kapcia2017doping} studied the same model at general filling and zero temperature, identifying Fermi-liquid, Mott-insulating, and charge-ordered phases, as well as extended metastable regions at half filling where charge-ordered and homogeneous solutions coexist.~The realization of cavity-mediated long-range interactions in ultracold Fermi gases coupled to an optical cavity provides the possibility of observing similar physics in a highly controllable setting.